rorymcd98/rightmove-scraper/README.md

 Install with `npm install .`

-You can run each scraper with:
+You can run each scraper in a separate terminal with:

 `npm run scrape-rightmove`

 `npm run scrape-onthemarket`

 You can run the site with: